-Results of second company survey
+Results of the second company survey

-The first survey regarding activities involving nanomaterials highlighted key topics in nanotechnology and the corresponding need for action to recommend protective measures.
+The first survey regarding activities involving nanomaterials highlighted key topics in nano-technology and the corresponding need for action to recommend protective measures.
 The aim of the second poll, in 2013, was to promote a pragmatic approach to the open communication of risks.

 A corresponding need was identified among SMEs and for laboratory-scale work in particular.
-This prompted the BAuA to conduct initial indicative exposure measurements at SMEs and served as the starting point for revising the Guidance for Handling and Use of Nanomaterials at the Workplace.
+This prompted BAuA to conduct initial indicative exposure measurements at SMEs and served as the starting point for revising the Guidance for Handling and Use of Nanomaterials at the Workplace.

 The results are now available from the second survey carried out by the Federal Institute for Occupational Safety and Health (BAuA) in collaboration with the German Chemical Industry Association (VCI e.V.), the Federation of German Industries (BDI e.
 V.) and the Federal Ministry of Education and Research (BMBF).
-The focus of this survey was on open risk communication.
+The focus of this survey was a pragmatic approach to open risk communication.